imua-xyz/hello-world-avs/README.md

 # Quick Start

-1.`./exokey import --key-type ecdsa {pri_key}`
+1.`./imua-key import --key-type ecdsa {pri_key}`
 2.`./avs/main --config config.yaml`
 3.`./operator/main --config config.yaml`

 ## Private Key Management for AVS and Operator

 ### Overview
-This document provides a comprehensive guide to generating and managing private keys for the AVS (Actively Validated Service) system using the `exokey` utility.
+This document provides a comprehensive guide to generating and managing private keys for the AVS (Actively Validated Service) system using the `imua-key` utility.

 ### Prerequisites
-- Ensure `exokey` is installed(use "make exokey" command)
+- Ensure `imua-key` is installed(use "make imua-key" command)
 - Have private keys ready for import

 ##  Steps